How to Brine Your Turkey and Why You Should

 People seem to think this is a complicated process, but it’s not.

-Once you’ve done it once or twice, this method becomes so easy you won’t need a recipe or even an ingredient list.
+Once you’ve brined a turkey a few times, this method becomes so easy you won’t need a recipe or even an ingredient list.
 You’ll be a convert.
 I promise.

-I recommend that you read my post about 10 Safety Tips for Preparing Turkey.
+I recommend you read my post, 10 Safety Tips for Preparing Turkey.
 It’s really important.
 I would PIN it.

 This post contains affiliate links to products used to create this project.
 If you should order any item from this site, I may receive compensation, but you do not pay a penny more.
 Your purchase is greatly appreciated as it helps support the continued publication of this site.